selfabrisham/aemshousing/README.md

-# pfcompute
+# AESM Housing

-Personal Finance library for the Computationally Curious.
+Affordable Ethical and More Sustainable housing is a complete package for managing personal finance, creating pooled finance groups for housing investment, and management of a housing design and build that incoporates the latest of sustainability research.

 ## Description

+The aims of AEMS housing are:
+* To create an easy to use and open source personal finance tool that can help people to manage saving for a house.
+* Facilitate sharing of data with permission to create pooled finance and make suggestions for land purchase for design and development.
+* Integrate hazards and risk into land and consider desirable infrastructure that considers each of the users definition of an adequate standard of living.
+* Assist to manage material purchasing and the design and build of housing for each pooled finance group based on the latest research and standards in sustainability science.

-`pfcompute` is a python library for computationally exploring personal finance.
-The library provides a computing environment with data structures, common equations/algorithms and convenience functions to calculate, analyze and visualize existing personal finance data.
-It is *not* meant to be a full service financial app or replace any software used to manage personal finances.
-It does *not* collect data.
-However, once data is provided, it allows a much larger degree of freedom in processing and analyzing financial data than typical personal finance apps supply.
+The current library provides a computing environment with data structures, common equations/algorithms and convenience functions to calculate, analyze and visualize existing personal finance data.
+It is *not* currently a full service financial and sustainable housing design and development application.
+The application does not collect data.
+Data can be provided to identify pooled finance options among the community of users, but otherwise this application is not intended to collect data.

 ### Interactive Computing
 While this library may be used internally to other software, it was intended to be used in a interactive computing fashion with software such as [jupyter](https://jupyter.org).
 This type of environment, along with the library, provides a quick and easy way to explore complex data, relations and algorithms.

 ### Data Sources
-Since `pfcompute` does not aggregate or collect it's own data, it requires data to be provided by some other means (e.g. [mint](https://mint.com), [personalcapital](https://personalcapital.com), [ynab](https://youneedabudget.com), [yodlee](https://yodlee.com), a bank, etc.).
+Since `aemshousing` does not aggregate or collect it's own data, it requires data to be provided by some other means (e.g. [mint](https://mint.com), [personalcapital](https://personalcapital.com), [ynab](https://youneedabudget.com), [yodlee](https://yodlee.com), a bank, etc.).
 It is left up to the user to obtain this data however they wish.
 There are three main data sources assumed to exist by the library:

 1. Accounts
 2. Transactions